Aider-AI/aider/docs/benchmarks.md

 Many of the exercises have multiple paragraphs of instructions, and most human coders would likely fail some tests on their first try.

+The bars in the graph show the percent of exercises that were completed by each model and edit format combination.
+The full bar height represents the final outcome following the first coding attempt and the second attempt that includes the unit test error output.
+Each bar also has a horizontal mark that shows the intermediate performance after the first coding attempt, without the benefit of second try.

 It's worth noting that GPT never gets to see the source code of the unit tests during the benchmarking.
 It only sees the error output from